-The lovely ladies and gentlemen of the Ken Dolls invite you to a night of indulgence as we put on our first show at Comicpalooza!
-If you love burlesque or enjoy a good show stop by for 90 minutes of fun!
+The lovely ladies and gentlemen of the Ken Dolls had a night of indulgence as they put on their first show at Comicpalooza!
+Guests that love burlesque and enjoy a good show made sure to stop by for the fun!

 The Vixens are a cosplay dance troupe formed in 2015 from San Antonio.
 Initially brought together by a shared love for cosplay they soon found that each shared a unique talent and passion for dance.
 Together, they specialize in a variety of styles from EDM, Go-Go, Poi, Hoop, Fans, Fire, Folkloric, bellydance, contemporary, J-Pop, K-Pop, swing and blues.
 Often performing in cosplay their energetic, varied performances are sure to have something for everyone.

 Reverend Butter has his own category.
 He’s cool, in that rock and roll meets beautiful art kind of way.
-Watch as he transforms a block of ice into a masterpiece before your eyes.
-Instead of telling you, let’s show you.
+Attendees watched as he transformed a block of ice into a masterpiece before your eyes.

 The Royal Mystic Order of Chaos